WW Recipe of the Day: Crock Pot Carrot Cake Baked Oatmeal

 - Added 1 cup of shredded carrots and a small can of well-drained crushed pineapple.

-I love to use the 2-Quart Insert from my Hamilton Beach 3-in-1 Slow Cooker for when making baked oatmeal.
-It’s the perfect size.
+I love to use the 2-Quart ceramic insert from my Crock-Pot 3-in-1 Slow Cooker (affiliate link) when making baked oatmeal.
+It's the perfect size.

 - 2 large eggs